wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 ## How can I tell when scaling is complete

-In the preview portal you can see the scaling operation in progress.
+In the portal you can see the scaling operation in progress.
 When scaling is complete, the status of the cache changes to **Running**.

 ## Why is this feature in preview